 Your computer comes with built-in energy-saving capabilities.
-You can view and change energy-saving settings using the power management menu in the Configuration/Setup Utility program.
-This section describes the power management features in your computer and provides instructions for using these features.
+You can view and change energy-saving settings using the power-management menu in the Configuration/Setup Utility program.
+This section describes both advanced power management (APM) and automatic configuration and power interface (ACPI) power-management features that are supported by your computer.